Transferring to CWU Geology

 And he’ll want to visit with you in person the next time you are visiting Ellensburg.
-Nick’s office is room 134 in the Geology Building (Science II).
+Nick’s office is room 134 in the Geology Building (Discovery Hall).
 The cost of living in Ellensburg compares favorably to living in many parts of Washington.
 And CWU’s tuition costs are also a major selling point.

 GEOL 210: An Ideal First Class for You!

 For most of our new transfer students, GEOL 210 - a unique field course taught in California - is the first CWU experience.
 Taught in late August/early September each year, Introduction to Field Methods teaches introductory students the basics of field mapping while hiking and working together in the beautiful foothills of the Sierra Nevade Range near Bishop, California.
 After 15 days of intense work and play, our new transfer students no longer feel like new students - and when CWU’s Fall Quarter begins in mid September - everybody knows everybody in the classroom.
 Great!